KaungZawHtet/IronChallenge/README.md

 ```

 ## Running Tests
-The project includes a basic test suite.
+The project includes a test suite.
 To execute tests, run:
 ```sh
 dotnet test
 ```